The cascade: prescribing unauthorised medicines

 - 7 days for eggs and milk

-- 500 degree days for meat from fish
+- 500 degree days for fish meat

-A horse declared as non-food producing in its passport can be treated as a non-food animal under the Cascade.
+A horse declared as non-food producing in its passport can be treated as a non-food animal under the cascade.

-A horse that has not been signed out of the food chain in its passport must be treated as a food-producing animal under the Cascade.
+A horse that has not been signed out of the food chain in its passport must be treated as a food-producing animal under the cascade.

 You are not allowed to prescribe a human medicine simply because it is cheaper than using an authorised veterinary medicine.

 Human medicines and veterinary medicines containing the same active substance may not be interchangeable.